-This weekend, my son, Luke, turned to me and said, “Mom, I wish I could invent a health-o-meter, a machine where you could input a DK Donut and something healthy would come out.”
+This weekend, turned to me and said, “Mom, I wish I could invent a health-o-meter, a machine where you could input a DK Donut and something healthy would come out.”

 Though he might make millions if he could invent this sort of contraption, I’m not sure what a donut transformation might look or taste like!

 The sad truth is that we can’t put processed foods, sugary drinks and unhealthy snacks into our bodies and expect them to produce something that looks and feels good.
 We are what we eat, and if we put junk in, then we get junk out.
 On the other hand, if we input healthy foods, our bodies will supply the energy we need to think, work and perform.

 Americans eat 31 percent more packaged food than fresh food, and they consume more packaged food per person than their counterparts in nearly all other countries.
 A sizable part of the American diet is ready-to-eat meals, like frozen pizzas and microwave dinners, and sweet or salty snack foods.

 Let’s turn those stats around with five simple steps to health-ometerize popular unhealthy foods.

 After my post on “Skipping the Chips,” I challenged my family to give up this salty snack for the month of October.
 The family member who best adjusted to our dietary omission was undoubtedly Luke.
 In fact, one night when we contemplated eating dinner at a Mexican restaurant, he said, “Mexican restaurants serve chips, so we can’t go there.”
 (And sshh….no one has realized it’s November and the new tradition carries on.)